 From time to time, we may experience changes in our customer mix, our product mix or our competition mix.
 Changes in our customer mix may result from geographic expansion or contractions, legislative or enforcement priority changes affecting the products we distribute, selling activities within current geographic markets and targeted selling activities to new customer sectors.
-Changes in our product mix may result from marketing activities to existing customers, the needs communicated to us from existing and prospective customers and from legislative changes.
+Changes in our product mix may result from marketing activities to existing and prospective customers and from legislative changes.
 Changes in our competition mix may result from well-financed competitors entering into our business segment.
 If customer demand for lower-margin products increases and demand for higher-margin products decreases, our business, results of operations and financial condition may suffer.